dhis2/academy-web-app-dev-2021/resources/update GET_STARTED.md

 Before you start working on the assignments, create a branch in your repository for each task. _Make sure to name your branch as the task name._

-* You can[create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) on your GitHub repository
+* You can [create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) on your GitHub repository
 * Or from your terminal:

 ```